trfore/ansible-role-mongodb-install/README.md

 - `mongodb_tar_src: mongodb-linux-x86_64-{DISTRO}-{VERSION}.tgz`
 - `mongodb_tar_src_remote: false`

-See 'Example Playbooks' section for working examples.
+See [Example Playbooks](#example-playbooks) for working examples.
 This role **does not configure the server**, it uses the default configuration values and minimal recommended `ulimit` settings.
 Its recommended to configure the server for production use, for details see: https://www.mongodb.com/docs/manual/administration/production-notes/

 ### Install the Role